-Hurricane Lane weaker but still pummels Hawaii with rain
+Flash flooding as Hurricane Lane pummels Hawaii with rain

 -

-Hurricane Lane weaker but still pummels Hawaii with rain
+Flash flooding as Hurricane Lane pummels Hawaii with rain

 Hurricane Lane has soaked Hawaii’s Big Island, dumping nearly 20in of rain in nearly 24 hours as residents stocked up on supplies and tried to protect their homes ahead of the state’s first hurricane since 1992.